 Keynote Presenter - Modiule Lawson

-Advisory Services
+and Deaf Advisory Services

 Areas of Cultural consultation & clinical supervision

-As a Level 4 ACA-registered Deaf Counsellor and Clinical Supervisor, I provide cultural consultation and supervision for counsellors and mental health professionals seeking to strengthen their confidence and skills in working with Deaf and hard-of-hearing clients.
+As a Level 4 ACA-registered Deaf Counsellor and Clinical Supervisor, I provide cultural consultation and supervision for counsellors and mental health professionals seeking to strengthen their confidence and skills in working with Deaf and hard of hearing clients.

 I bring extensive clinical experience and lived expertise in Deaf culture, Auslan, and the unique mental health needs of the Deaf community.
-These sessions go beyond traditional peer supervision, offering:
+These sessions go beyond traditional supervision, offering:

 Guidance on culturally and linguistically responsive counselling approaches.